-Dallas received his most recent No. 1's with Luke Bryan's "That's My Kind Of Night" & Luke Bryan's "Play It Again".
+Dallas received No. 1's with Luke Bryan's "That's My Kind Of Night" & Luke Bryan's "Play It Again".
 Luke is the one who steered me to Nashville and said give it a try.
 He’s a big part of the reason I’m here,” he says.
 “And now we’ve had four big hits together.
 It’s crazy to think that two guys from south Georgia can come up here and have that kind of success.”

 Still, despite all of Dallas’ accolades, he’s always happy when others have their piece of the pie.
 He lights up when talking about the hits of other musicians, even if he didn’t write them.
 As he readily acknowledges, one can’t exist without the other.
 “I’m always pulling for the artists.
 We can’t make a living if they don’t record our songs and sell records,” says Dallas.